PTSD – Post Traumatic Stress Disorder – Car Accident Claims*

 Many times people in an accident are of the view a psychological injury is less significant than a physical injury.
 It is not and there may be a legal remedy for a person who has a psychological but no physical injury as a consequence of a car accident.

-There are, however, conditions which should be met before one embarks on a car accident claim* legal action for the driver and psychologically injured person, for example:
+There are, however, conditions that should be met before one embarks on a car accident claim* legal action for the driver and psychologically injured person, for example:

 - The person must sustain an injury as a consequence of the accident that is either physical in nature or a recognisable psychiatric illness diagnosed by a Psychiatrist;